 10.1.
 Material covered in lectures will not always be the same as material covered in the textbook.
 These two sources should be viewed as complimentary and not redundant.
 As such, students who want to do well in this course are strongly encouraged to attend lectures on a regular basis.
-Please note that the instructor will not be providing copies of lectures notes.
+Please note that the instructor will not be providing copies of lectures notes or overheads.
 Therefore, if you miss a lecture, you should try to obtain this material from another student.
-I will be providing access to the power points used in class.